reactjstampabay/2020-02-26-signed-sealed-delivered/slide-deck/1-signed-url.md

 _source: https://cloud.google.com/storage/docs/access-control/signed-urls_

-## What problem is this solving?
+## What problem are we trying to solves?

 A product I was working on allowed users to upload a bunch of photos, and create/view/download PDFs.
 Photos were typically taken from mobile devices and could become quite large.
 PDFs could include up to 8 images per page and averaged ~200 pages.

 Our API exposed an endpoint to upload photos, however the size and volume started to cause memory and performance issues.
-Our initial band aid was to limit the size of the photos, which immediately resulted in user complaints.
+An initial band aid was to limit the size of the photos, which immediately resulted in user complaints.
 This also didn't solve the problem as volume continued to be a concern.
 Increasing available memory helped, but our cloud costs also increased quite a bit.
-We also ran into challenges when streaming files to the UI from cloud storage via the server.
+We also ran into challenges when streaming PDFs and photos to the UI from cloud storage via the server.

 We stepped back and performed a Root Cause Analysis, which led us to researching Signed URLs.